mulle-c/mulle-c11/dox/SYNTAX.md

 ### Struct

 If a data structure interfaces with mulle-allocator (see: mulle-allocator) it is significant.
-It is distinguished bythe syntax, if the data structure keeps track of the allocator in its struct:
+It is distinguished by the syntax, if the data structure keeps track of the allocator in its struct:

 ``` c